RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 The classifications are presented as: Kingdom, Phylum, Class, Order, Family, Genus, Species.

-Notice that few taxa can be classified to a species level.
+Notice that many taxa cannot be classified to a species level.
+That's normal.

 View output classification file.